What to Wear to a Pumpkin Patch

 So what should we wear?

 - The pumpkin culture = blue jeans galore.
 Even the scarecrow will be wearing blue jeans.
-So if you’re not in the jeans wearing mood, what type of pants will you want to be wearing?
-Try a leggings and long sweatshirt combo (or opt in for a flannel tunic).
+So if you’re not in the jeans-wearing mood, what type of pants will you want to be wearing?
+Try a leggings and long sweatshirt combo (or opt-in for a flannel tunic) for your pumpkin patch outfit.
 Both will look great with your duck boots.